yelonek/solarbudget/readme.md

 The data for the next day is available after 16:00 of the current day.

 The visualization shows the value of the energy price in PLN for each 15-minute interval.

+You can run this application as dockerized container.